PHPerKael/wan2_lora_trainer/README.md

 * Tom argument image extension setted up to ".txt" as default.
 * Enable bucket no upscale setting trigger fix. (no works correctly to prevent upscale).
 * Max train step setted up to 2048 as default (taking in account this set is multiplied by epochs and images).
-* Setted up timestep_sampling to "shit" as default.
+* Setted up timestep_sampling to "shift" as default.
 * Setted up epoch to 128 as default.
 * Added 2 example workflows for 14B and 1.3B models (located in the folder "workflows", you can also download form the website).
 * Code improvements.